watarukumagai-git/opt/peer_review/no2/review_comment.md

 - What is the reason for using DBO as optimization algorithm?
 - I would guess that the answer is "because DBO showed the best performance through numerical experiments in Section 4.5", I believe that this is not valid for any other task.
 - If this reason is correct, using DBO is not an original idea for this paper.
+- また、DBOの原著論文を読んだが、多くのミスが見受けられる。詳細はminor commentに記す。
 - Overall, please modify the following items:
-   - To transfer the DBO algorithm part (from Sections 3.1 to 3.3) to Additional Materials, i.e., Appendix.
+   - To transfer the DBO algorithm part (from Sections 3.1 to 3.3) to Additional Materials, i.e., Appendix or remove them.
-   - To specify "A machine learning's hyperparameter tuning problem is categorized as the class of black-box optimization.
+   - To specify "To determine LSTM’s hyperparameters by an outside optimization function is categorized as a machine learning's hyperparameter tuning problem, i.e, black-box optimization.
 Although there are many known metaheristic algorithms for black-box optimization, this study used DBO which had the best performance in Section 4.5" in Chapter 3.
 - Otherwise, please specify why DBO is best choice for the LSTM performance in various tasks.
+   - [] Dung beetle optimizer: a new meta-heuristic algorithm for global optimization

 ## [major comment3]
 - The main purpose of this paper is to improve the prediction accuracy for short-mid term power load forcasting task.